 Summer fruit salad: This summer fruit salad is full of fresh bold flavors like pineapple, strawberries, blueberries, kiwi, and mandarin oranges, and an amazing glaze that just makes those flavors more vibrant.

 During the summer months when it is too hot to really spend much time in the kitchen, we love easy meals.
 Fruit salad tops the list of my children’s favorite summer side.
-This one is very simple, but rates high on their list.
+This Summer Fruit Salad is very simple, but rates high on their list.
 Whenever I make this, I use whatever fruit I have on hand, except melon.
 It is light, fresh, sweet, and great by itself, as a side, or served on top of pancakes, cookies, etc.

 It is an excellent breakfast, or a healthy snack no one wants to turn down.
 And if it doesn’t all get eaten, I just toss the leftovers in a blender with some juice, and make a delicious smoothie!

 I love the simplicity of a fruit salad, and usually when it comes to summer fruit salads I just mix the fruits together.
-But for this particular recipe I make a glaze, and I am always surprised how much it makes a difference.
+But for this particular Summer Fruit Salad recipe I make a glaze, and I am always surprised how much it makes a difference.
 It just enhances the flavors and helps highlight the sweet and sourness of the fruit.

 I love how refreshing it is.
 And how simple it is.
 And you can see for yourself how gorgeous it is.